To list a driver on an auto insurance policy or not to list, that is the question.

 Your auto insurance is determined, in part, by the drivers listed on your policy.
 But who exactly should be listed on your policy?
 Do you need to add your neighbour who occasionally borrows your SUV when they shop at Costco?
 Do you need to include your teen driver who only has their learner’s permit?

-We’ll tackle five common "should they be listed" scenarios that are often asked by InsuranceHotline.com readers.
-The rule-of-thumb, however, is if the person drives your car regularly or lives in your household, they should be named as a driver on your auto insurance policy.
+We’ll tackle five common "should they be listed?" scenarios that might leave you wondering.
+However, the rule-of-thumb is if the person drives your car regularly or lives in your household, they should be named as a driver on your auto insurance policy.
 And, if you’re ever in doubt, give your auto insurance provider a call to be sure.

 1. A teen driver who just got their learner’s permit

 Like any good rule, there are exceptions and drivers with a learner’s permit is one of them.
-A new driver with a learner’s permit—the type that requires them to have a fully licensed driver with them at all times when driving—does not need to be listed on your insurance policy…yet.
-This all changes, however, when they graduate to the licence level that allows them to drive solo.
-Once your teen driver is able to drive on their own, they will need to be added to your policy.
+A new driver with a learner’s permit -- the type that requires them to have a fully licensed driver with them at all times when driving -- does not need to be listed on your insurance policy yet.
+That changes, however, when they graduate to the licence level that allows them to drive solo.
+Once your teen driver can drive on their own, they will need to be added to your policy.

 2. A teen driver who lives with their other parent